senseexcel/senseexcel/README.md

 3. Entering this Url will display the contents of an existing "license.txt" file. to make changes, copy the contents from the screen into a new text file, make your desired changes, save the document as "license.txt" and upload/overwrite the existing license.txt file in the "senseexcel" content library.

+4. You also can use the Sense Excel Web Management Console to manage your Sense Excel licenses.
+Please go to www.senseexcel.com to learn more.

 IMPORTANT: The names of the "senseexcel" Content library and "license.txt" file need match EXACTLY and ARE case sensitive.